 Unlike the active and excitable Pitbull, Bulldogs are content to laze about the house.
 They often have a calm temperament and don’t get into trouble too often.
 Bulldogs are courageous and loyal to their family, making them excellent watchdogs.

 Like Pitbulls, Bulldogs also love human children.
 But unlike Pitbulls, they also get along well with other animals.
-Bulldogs were bred to be different from their bull-baiting ancestors, and breeders have completely overhauled their temperament over the years.
+Bulldogs were bred to be different from their ancestors, and breeders have completely overhauled their temperament over the years.

 Does Pitbull Bulldog Mix get along with other pets?